locie/energy_plus_wrapper/README.rst

             simulation fail. (default: True)
         bin_path : None, optional
             if provided, path to the EnergyPlus binary.
-If not provided (default), find it on EPLUS_DIRECTORY / EnergyPlus (if EPLUS_DIRECTORY set), or consider that EnergyPlus is on the path
+If not provided (default), find it on eplus_path / EnergyPlus (if eplus_path set), or use the global variable EPLUS_PATH (id set), or finally consider that EnergyPlus is on the path eplus_path : None, optional
+            if provided, path to the EnergyPlus.

         Returns